dsccommunity/xPSDesiredStateConfiguration/README.md

 - **xScript** provides a mechanism to run PowerShell script blocks on a target node.
 - **xService** provides a mechanism to configure and manage Windows services.
-- **xServiceSet** provides a mechanism to configure and manage multiple xService resources with common settings but different names.
 - **xUser** provides a mechanism to manage local users on the target node.
 - **xWindowsFeature** provides a mechanism to install or uninstall Windows roles or features on a target node.
-- **xWindowsFeatureSet** provides a mechanism to configure and manage multiple xWindowsFeature resources on a target node.
 - **xWindowsOptionalFeature** provides a mechanism to enable or disable optional features on a target node.
-- **xWindowsOptionalFeatureSet** provides a mechanism to configure and manage multiple xWindowsOptionalFeature resources on a target node.
 - **xWindowsPackageCab** provides a mechanism to install or uninstall a package from a Windows cabinet (cab) file on a target node.
 - **xWindowsProcess** provides a mechanism to start and stop a Windows process.

+## Composite Resources

+- **xGroupSet** provides a mechanism to configure and manage multiple xGroup resources with common settings but different names.
 - **xProcessSet** allows starting and stopping of a group of windows processes with no arguments.
+- **xServiceSet** provides a mechanism to configure and manage multiple xService resources with common settings but different names.
+- **xWindowsFeatureSet** provides a mechanism to configure and manage multiple xWindowsFeature resources on a target node.
+- **xWindowsOptionalFeatureSet** provides a mechanism to configure and manage multiple xWindowsOptionalFeature resources on a target node.

+## Nano Server Support

-Resources that work on Nano Server:
+The following resources and composite resources work on Nano Server:

 - xGroup
 - xService